-Healthcare Contract (Amended)
+Healthcare Contract, as Amended - 2022

-This Healthcare Contract ("Agreement") is entered into between the City of Fort Worth (the "City") and the Fort Worth Professional Firefighters Association (the "Association") as an addendum to the 2018-2022 Collective Bargaining Agreement between the Parties and any successor collectively bargained agreements between the Parties.
+This Healthcare Contract, as Amended - 2022 ("Agreement") is entered into between the City of Fort Worth (the "City") and the Fort Worth Professional Firefighters Association (the "Association") as an addendum to the 2022-2026 Collective Bargaining Agreement ("CBA") between the Parties and any successor collectively bargained agreements between the Parties.
 The Association and the City collectively are referred to herein as the "Parties."